nipy/nipy/doc/glossary.rst

       scriptability, and image visualization.
 It uses the :term:`GPL` license.

+   BOLD
+      Contrast that is blood oxygen level dependent.
+When a brain area becomes active, blood flow increases to that area.
+It turns out that, with the blood flow increase, there is a change in the relative concentrations of oxygenated and deoxygenated hemoglobin.
+Oxy- and deoxy- hemoglobin have different magnetic properties.
+This in turn leads to a change in MRI signal that can be detected by collecting suitably sensitive MRI images at regular short intervals during the blood flow chance.
+See the the `wikipedia FMRI`_ article for more detail.

    DTI
       Diffusion tensor imaging.
 DTI is rather poorly named, because it is a model of the diffusion signal, and an analysis method,